The Wonder That Was India: Reception

 Thomas Trautmann considers this book his primary influence which encouraged him to study India.
 The foreword of the 2005 edition by Picador was written by him.
 David Dean Shulman has said that the book fascinated him.
+Scholars have noted it to be one of the most useful collection of information on ancient and classical India that is remarkably well-balanced.